 The Windows XP interface is completely customizable.
-You may notice some differences based on your system configuration.
+You can notice some differences based on your system configuration.

 - 1. Insert the software disc, Avaya CMS R16 Software Installation into the disc drive. - 2.
 Open Windows Explorer, and then select the disc drive with the Avaya CMS R16 Software Installation disc. - 3.
-Select the CSDK_Windows folder. - 4.
+Select the CSDK\Windows folder. - 4.
 Double click the application setup.exe. - 5.
 The first screen is the Welcome screen, enter Next. - 6.
 Enter the appropriate response for the licensing question, enter Next. - 7.
 Enter the User Name and Organization, enter Next. - 8.
 Keep the default option for Complete Installation, enter Next. - 9.
 Click on Install. - 10.
 Once complete, you will get a final screen and you can select Finish.

-Avaya recommends that you accept the default installation configuration.
+You can accept the default installation configuration.
 There are other options for installation including an MSI option.
 However, this document does not cover those options.
-For further information about these options, please review the IBM documentation on the disc.
-In particular, view the client_install.pdf file under [DISC_DRIVE]:\CSDK_Windows\Doc.
+For further information about these options, review the IBM documentation on the disc.
+In particular, view the client\install.pdf file under [DISC\DRIVE]:\CSDK\Windows\Doc.